Homepage

 Legacy Trace Utility

-[The page documents the original trace utility - which is still provided - however users may find the newer Trace Hook Macros easier and more powerful to use.]
+[The page documents the legacy trace utility - which was removed in FreeRTOS V7.1.0 - users may find the newer Trace Hook Macros easier and more powerful to use.]

 The trace visualisation utility allows the RTOS activity to be examined.